-The Lake of the Ozarks Tri-County Lodging Association was formed when a large group of accommodation facility owners were concerned that they didn’t have enough funding to adequately advertise and promote The Lake of the Ozarks.
-After receiving the proper legislative authority and establishing the Business Districts in each of the Counties, the accommodation facility owners presented an initiative to the voters on June 8, 1993, asking them to approve a three percent lodging tax, for overnight visitors that stayed less than 31 nights in any calendar quarter in one of three Business Districts, surrounding the Lake of the Ozarks throughout Camden, Miller and Morgan Counties.
-Before the lodging tax was passed, the Lake Association had approximately $150,000 per year to promote and advertise our area.
-Over the past several years, the TCLA Board has appropriated between $1.5 and $2.0 million annually to promote and advertise our area.
+The Lake of the Ozarks Tri-County Lodging Association (TCLA) was formed when a large group of accommodation facility owners were concerned that they didn’t have enough funding to adequately advertise and promote The Lake of the Ozarks.
+After receiving the proper legislative authority and establishing the Business Districts in each of the Counties, the accommodation facility owners presented an initiative to the voters on June 8, 1993, asking them to approve a three percent lodging tax, for overnight visitors that stayed less than 31 nights in any calendar quarter in one of three Business Districts, surrounding the Lake of the Ozarks, throughout Camden, Miller and Morgan Counties.
+Before the lodging tax was passed, the Lake Association had approximately $150,000 per year to promote and advertise the Lake of the Ozarks area.
+Over the past several years, the TCLA Board has appropriated between $1.5 and $1.7 million annually to promote and advertise the area.

-Since 1993, the Tri-County Lodging Association has purchased millions of dollars of advertising in magazines, newspapers, internet web sites, television, radio and billboards throughout mid America in their primary markets.
-According to our visitor surveys, most of our overnight visitors reside in Illinois, Missouri, Iowa, Nebraska, Kansas and Indiana.
+Since 1993, the Tri-County Lodging Association has purchased millions of dollars of advertising in magazines, newspapers, television, radio, web site development, search engine optimization, retargeting campaigns, content story campaigns, digital billboard advertising, special events and festivals, mobile web sites, exhibiting at 12-14 Sport & Travel Shows, vacation guide fulfillment, postage and distribution.
+According to our visitor surveys, most of our overnight guests reside in Illinois, Missouri, Iowa, Nebraska, Kansas and Indiana.
 TCLA also uses the funds to sponsor special events and festivals that attract visitors to the Lake.
-TCLA provides start up funding for new events and festivals in hopes that the event or festival will sustain itself financially in two or three years.
+TCLA can potentially provide promotional startup funding for new events and festivals in hopes that the event or festival will sustain itself financially over a two or three year period.
 Special events and festivals are major reasons why our visitors choose our area over other resort destinations.
-TCLA also supports two group, convention and reunion sales managers, both responsible for bringing in new group, convention and reunion business to the Lake of the Ozarks each year.
-TCLA also contracts with a professional Public Relations Firm that writes numerous press releases and contacts editors of major publications to encourage them to write stories about the Lake of the Ozarks.
+TCLA also supports two group, convention and reunion sales managers, both responsible for initiating group, convention and reunion business “request for proposals” which are distributed to Lake-area accommodation facilities.
+TCLA also contracts with a professional Public Relations Firm that writes numerous press releases and contacts editors of major publications to encourage them to write travel related stories about the Lake of the Ozarks.
 Statistically, when an editor writes about your destination, it’s four times more impactful than placing a paid advertisement.
-TCLA continues to initiate research programs that assures the most efficient use of every advertising dollar received.
+TCLA continues to invest in Advertising Effectiveness research programs that assures the most efficient use and highest return-on-investment for every advertising dollar appropriated.